Into the High Valleys

 Stargazing

-At 1,800 m with no town lights for miles, the Milky Way is visible to the naked eye on clear nights.
-Best on new moon evenings; we keep a pair of binoculars and a simple star chart at Vaadi.
+At 2,400 m with no town lights for miles, the Milky Way is visible to the naked eye.
+Best on new moon evenings.

 Birdwatching